 Please don’t make that mistake.
 For only €10 you can start your visit with an enjoyable character-led walking tour of the Triangle.
 Actors in period dress will tell you about the city as they guide you along from Viking times to today.
 Far better to hear a story than to hear a boring guide drone on and on, don’t you think?

-Tip: If you want to see all three museums, budget €17.00 per person, though I heard there may be a combo ticket for less.
-Ask at the Bishop’s Palace.
+ⓘ TIP: If you want to see all three museums, budget €17.00 per person.
+Ask about a combo ticket at the Bishop’s Palace.

 Waterford’s story starts at the 12th century Reginald’s Tower, where the marriage of Aoife and Strongbow took place.
 It’s in good enough condition that there’s a museum inside.
 We got there too late to visit but our guide told us that the exhibits cover Waterford’s Viking beginnings up to the Norman invasion.
 There are three floors in the tower with lovely Viking artifacts, including a set of 9th century Viking warrior armor.

 ⓘ TIP: Be prepared for winding staircases to get from floor to floor.
 Unlike the other two museums, the tower is not wheelchair accessible.

 A two-minute walk for the Tower, behind the Bishop’s Palace, is Ireland’s only Medieval Museum.
 Recently opened, it really explains a lot of the history of Ireland, why the battles continued between England and Ireland, and more about the divide between the Catholics and the Protestants.